 Fire And Burglary Safes: Rating Scale

 The Underwriters Laboratories also test safes’ protection from fire.
 These UL fire safes offer fire protection on a different scale in addition to the burglary ratings.
 These tests are rigorous and end in results that equate to a measure of time by temperature.
 They are carried out in an industrial oven, and usually, involve placing sheets of paper into a safe before the oven is ignited.

 A half-hour test is performed at 1,550 degrees Fahrenheit for the 30min measure of time.
 Most fire-resistant safes are tested at this initial tier.
 A one-hour fire-rated test equals 1700 degrees Fahrenheit.
 This is where most safes are declared fireproof, instead of just resistant, if they pass.

 From that UL rating, the next tiers are two hours at 1850 degrees, three hours at 1920 degrees, and 4 hours at 2000 degrees.
 Most house fires are over in about 20 minutes, and only burn up to 700 degrees.

 So, while UL testing may rate some fireproof safes into the UL3 and UL4 tiers of protection, this may be unnecessary for most owners unless they live in areas that are frequently prone to wildfires or firestorms, which can hit these temperatures.

-At Guardian Safe and Lock, we carry UL rated burglary safes to protect from both fire and burglary.
+At Guardian Safe and Lock, we carry several models of UL-rated burglary safe to protect from both fire and burglary in Houston.
 With brands such as Amsec, Gardall, Hollon, and Hayman; we carry safes from manufacturers you can trust.
-Give us a call, or come into our showroom and have the best employees in the security industry guide you to the perfect model burglary safe for your security needs.
+Give us a call, or come into our Houston area showroom and have the best Houston locksmith guide you to the perfect model burglary safes for your security needs.
 Our team of professionals can even deliver and bolt down your safe to maximize your protection.